sophieh0143/ABOUTME/index.md

 > Feel free to reach out if you'd like to collaborate or learn more about our work.

 <p style="color: #2A7DB1;">Open Coding Society: <a href="https://opencodingsociety.com" style="color: #2A7DB1; text-decoration: underline;">Socials</a></p>

----
-layout: post
-title: All About Me!
-permalink: /about/
-comments: true
----

 # 𝓐𝓵𝓵 𝓐𝓫𝓸𝓾𝓽 𝓜𝓮!